-Maddy Klein, a native of Los Altos, CA, and graduate of Scripps College, said she was drawn to attend UC Hastings because of its strong business curriculum and its proximity to tech companies and law firms that specialize in business law.
+Maddy Klein, a native of Los Altos, CA, and graduate of Scripps College, said she was drawn to attend UC Law SF because of its strong business curriculum and its proximity to tech companies and law firms that specialize in business law.

 “I worked at tech companies in Silicon Valley for three years before law school, and I saw tremendous potential for collaboration between business and legal teams,” she said.
 “I knew that combining my legal skills with the ability to understand businesses holistically would be invaluable.”

 This insight inspired her to pursue a JD/MBA.

 Once she graduates from UC Law SF in May, Klein will attend the University of Cambridge as a Forté Fellow and earn her MBA, then join Gunderson Dettmer, a Bay Area law firm that represents start-ups and venture capitalists.

 While at Hastings, Klein got involved in several organizations – including serving as the Senior Development Editor for UC Law SF Journal, the Vice President of the Tech and Law Society, the Vice President of the Hastings Jewish Law Students Association, and Treasurer of Hastings Youth Advocates.
 She also participated in Startup Legal Garage and was a teaching assistant for master’s degree students in Legal Research and Writing.